jordiyapz/dummy-dataset-container/README.md

 # dummy-dataset-container

-The purpose of this repository is just for sharing dataset across internet to be accessed by, for example: Google Colab project.
+The purpose of this repository is just for sharing dataset across internet to be accessed by, for example: Personal Google Colab project.